 Lights Off: Encourage employees to turn off their office and conference room lights when the rooms are not in use.
 Use your team to gather names of employees who turned off their own lights or other electronics, and to reward others they see turning off conference room, restroom and other office lights.
 Reward these employees by entering them in a monthly drawing for prizes.

 Stay in for Lunch: Encourage employees to stay in for lunch and reduce unnecessary travel.
 Collect the names of staff you and your team find eating at the office or walking to a local restaurant, and enter their names in a drawing for a nearby restaurant gift card.

 Holiday Ideas: Before a major holiday, share ideas via email and/or your company newsletter on eco-friendly gifts, gift wrapping and cards.
 You can easily find ideas online – here are some great suggestions for Easter!

-And one final thought… the next time you are ordering chachkies or giveaways for employees, order environmentally-friendly items, such as reusable grocery bags, mugs to replace plastic and paper cups, insulated lunch bags to encourage employees to bring their lunch, etc.
+And one final thought… the next time you order chachkies or giveaways for employees, order environmentally-friendly items, such as reusable grocery bags, mugs to replace plastic and paper cups, insulated lunch bags to encourage employees to bring their lunch, etc.

 When we implemented these programs, we tracked the impact as best we could (particularly of our recycling efforts).
 We increased the number of trees we were able to save by approximately 35% in just one year.
 It’s a small step but think of the impact if we all made small steps every day.